Stardom 5 Star Grand Prix 2025

 Stardom 5 Star Grand Prix 2025 (スターダム5スターグランプリ2025, Sutādamu 5 sutāguranpuri 2025), often stylized as 5★Star GP 2025 was the fourteenth annual professional wrestling tournament under the Stardom 5Star Grand Prix Tournament branch promoted by the Japanese promotion World Wonder Ring Stardom.
 It took between July 27 and August 23, 2025.

 Tournament history

 The Stardom 5 Star Grand Prix is a professional wrestling tournament held each summer by Stardom.
-Similar to Bushiroad-owned male counterpart New Japan Pro-Wrestling with the G1 Climax tournament, it is currently held as a round-robin tournament with wrestlers split into four blocks.
+Similar to New Japan Pro-Wrestling's G1 Climax tournament, it is currently held as a round-robin tournament with wrestlers split into four blocks.
 As is the case with G1 Climax, a win is two points and a draw is one point for each wrestler.
-The top 3 wrestlers in each block advance and enter into an single-elimination playoff bracket, with the block winners earning a bye into the quarterfinals.
+The top 3 wrestlers in each block advance and enter into a single-elimination playoff bracket, with the block winners earning a bye into the quarterfinals.

 Storylines

 The event features professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.